NREL/EnergyPlus/design/FY2021/NFP-AssemblyWindowOutputReporting.md

   </tr>
 </table>

+In addition the EIO report includes the WindowConstruction data if the following is included in the IDF file

+Output:Constructions,Constructions;

+and currently produces:

+! <WindowConstruction>,Construction Name,Index,#Layers,Roughness,Conductance {W/m2-K},SHGC,Solar Transmittance at Normal Incidence,Visible Transmittance at Normal Incidence
+ WindowConstruction,DBL CLR 3MM/13MM AIR,6,3,VerySmooth,2.720,0.764,0.705,0.812

+this will be enhanced to produce:

+! <WindowConstruction>,Construction Name,Index,#Layers,Roughness,Conductance {W/m2-K},SHGC,Solar Transmittance at Normal Incidence,Visible Transmittance at Normal Incidence, NFRC Product Type, Assembly U-Factor, Assembly SHGC, Assembly Visible Transmittance
+ WindowConstruction,DBL CLR 3MM/13MM AIR,6,3,VerySmooth,2.720,0.764,0.705,0.812,CurtainWall, ---, ---, ---

 ## Engineering Reference ##

 No changes expected in the engineering reference.

 ## Example File and Transition Changes ##

-No example file or input transition changes.
+All example files that use WindowProperty:FrameAndDivider will have the new field added.

 Output changes to the tabular output files are as described above.

 ## References ##